robertmuth/Cwerg/FrontEndDocs/union_types.md

 ```
 (type UntaggedUnion1 (union @untagged [ s32 void (ptr @mut s32)]))
 ```
+This represents a union of 3 fields/types: s32, void and (ptr @mut s32).
+Note that void is valid field/type for unions.

 A `tagged union` can be thought of as a pair of